chainofindustry/MultiversXUnityTools/README.md

 ### Demo
 Android and PC demo apps are available on the [Releases tab](https://github.com/chainofindustry/ElrondUnityDevelopmentTools/releases/).
 WebGL demo : https://chainofindustry.github.io/WebGLBuild/
+Download Images on WebGL build is very slow because my personal server is not configured for that.
+Try Android or PC builds.

 ### Video Tutorial
 Soon